-Parkland will award up to ten (10) in-district tuition waivers annually to those students who participate in Parkland College Student Life activities.
-Eight (8) of these waivers will be dedicated to the Prospectus and two (2) will be dedicated to students who have completed leadership activities within Parkland College Student Life and the community.
+Parkland will award up to the equivalent of ten full in-district tuition waivers annually (allocated in full or in part) to those students who participate in Parkland College Student Life activities.
+These tuition waivers will be allocated to students participating in The Prospectus (student newspaper), Student Leadership Academy, and Parkland registered student organizations.

-Revised: January 26, 2005

-Revised: July 16, 2014
+Revised: January 26, 2005 Revised: July 16, 2014 Revised: February 19, 2019

-Procedures